MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsservercache.md

 ### -StoreEmptyAuthenticationResponse
 Specifies whether a DNS server stores empty authoritative responses in the cache (RFC-2308).
-We recommend that you limit this value to either 0x00000000 or 0x00000001, but you can specify any value.
-The default value is 0x00000001.
+The default value is True.
-You must allow and treat literally the value zero.

 ```yaml
 Type: Boolean